urql-graphql/urql/docs/showcase.md

 # Showcase

-`urql` wouldn't be the same without our growing and loving community of users, maintainers, and supporters.
+`urql` wouldn't be the same without our growing and loving community of users, maintainers and supporters.
 This page is specifically dedicated to all of you!

 ## Used by folks at